How the setup Virtual IP addres over two rapberry Pi nodes

 Change primary_conninfo to 'host=pi6 port=5432 user=plaatsoft password=plaatsoft'

-Change primary_slot_name to 'standby1_slot'# Start database
+Change primary_slot_name to 'standby1_slot'

 /usr/lib/postgresql/13/bin/pg_ctl -D /data02/data start